lyc102/camtips/_posts/2022-07-24-Convex-Set.md

 $$
 \langle f, x\rangle < \langle f, v\rangle \quad \forall x\in K.
 $$
 *Proof.* Like the $\mathbb R^n$ case, we are going to use $\langle f, x \rangle$ to change set to interval in $\mathbb R$.
-The extension in Hilbert space is naturally done by the inner product and the extension in a normed vector space will be done by Hahn-Bahn theorem.
+The extension in Hilbert space is naturally done by the inner product and the extension in a normed vector space will be achieved by Hahn-Bahn theorem.

 Take the 1-D subspace $S = \{ t v: t\in \mathbb R\}$ and define $f(tv) = t$.
 The sub-linear function $p$ is the Minkowski functional $p$ of $K$.
 As $v\not\in K$, $p(v)\geq 1$.
 Verification $f(x) \leq p(x)$ for all $x\in S$ is straightforward.
 Then we can extend and still denote by $f\in X'$.